Thorinair/Princess-Luna/README.md

     - `!hug` Hug the user.
 Mentioning someone will hug them instead.
 You can mention multiple people.
     - `!kiss` Kiss the user.
 Mentioning someone will kiss them instead.
 You can mention multiple people.
     - `!boop` Boop the user.
 Mentioning someone will boop them instead.
 You can mention multiple people.
+    - `!stats` Lists the bot's current statistics for a channel.
+You may also specify the timezone after the command.
     - `!help` Lists all available commands.
-* Internal commands for the admin:
+* Private commands for the admin:
     - `!learn` Manually trains the bot using specified text.
 Specify the brain name in the same line as command, text in new lines.
     - `!togglenp` Manually toggles the automatic listing of now playing info.
     - `!addlyrics` Adds lyrics to the database.
 Specify a track name after the command, and lyrics in the lines below.
 If the lyrics are longer than 2000 characters, call the command multiple times for more parts.